guyverhl/data-cleaning-normalization/README.md

  ```

 ## Modify cell
-To modify a value in a selected cell, use `-m` to change the string.
+To modify a value in a selected cell, use `-m` or `--modify_cell` to change the string.
 The local variable `col`, `row` and `value` save user's input to locate the specific cell, then change to the value in `value`.
 If else can prevent the user from inputting incorrect column name and row that exceeds the total number of row in the dataframe, and restrict the user to input again.
 User can return to the main function by typing `\q`.